On the Residual Effective Potential within Global One-Dimensional Quantum Gravity: Global One-Dimensional Quantum Gravity

-related to pure geometry of 3-dimensional embedding space ($G$), cosmological constant ($C$), and Matter f\/ields ($M$).
+related to pure geometry of an embedded three-dimensional space ($G$), cosmological constant ($C$), and Matter f\/ields ($M$).

-On the one side, by the simple identification of the ef\/fective potential with the square of mass of the boson $V_{eff}[h]\equiv m^2[h]$, one can state that the quantum evolution (\ref{kgf}) describes the model of Quantum Gravity in terms of classical theory of massive bosonic f\/ield $\Psi[h]$.
-It leads to construction of an adequate quantum f\/ield theory in the Fock space of static Bogoliubov--Heisenberg operator basis of creators and annihilators.
-One can do also some statistical nature conclusions on thermodynamics of quantum states related to any 3-dimensional embedding space.
-The meaningful part of this f\/ield-theoretic model was discussed in the previous papers of the \href{mailto:laglinka@gmail.com}{author} \cite{g1,g2,g3,g4,g5,g6}, and is not the leading theme of the present paper.
+On the one hand, identif\/ication of the ef\/fective potential with the square of mass of the boson $V_{ef\/f}[h]\equiv m^2$ expresses the model of quantum gravity (\ref{kgf}) as the classical theory of massive bosonic f\/ield $\Psi[h]$.
+The construction of quantum f\/ield theory by the method of the static Fock reper of creators and annihilators, and related thermodynamics of quantum states can be also done elementary.
+This part of the model of quantum gravity was discussed in the 2012' monograph by the author \cite{glinka1}, and is not the main motive of this paper.

-However, on the other side one can approve the nonrelativistic type interpretation of the one--dimensional quantum dynamics (\ref{kgf})-(\ref{pots}), and treat the received global model as some the ef\/fective one-dimensional Schr\"odinger quantum mechanics with a certain selected potential being a functional of volume form of 3-dimensional embedding space.
-In the spirit of this philosophy the potential $V_{eff}[h]$ has intriguing meaning -- the equation (\ref{eff}) is the equality between any ''ef\/fective physics'', maybe given by other type considerations of particle physics or condensed matter physics, and three basic constituents related to an embedding 3-space -- ''geometric'', ''cosmological'', and ''material'' ones.
-Let us assume that concrete form of $V_{eff}$ can be established from any other theoretical digressions.
-In this case Ricci scalar curvature of a 3-dimensional embedding can be established as
+On the other hand, one can take into account the non-relativistic interpretation of the one--dimensional evolution (\ref{kgf}), and treat the received global quantum gravity model as the ef\/fective one-dimensional Schr\"odinger quantum mechanics with a certain selected effective potential being a functional of determinant of a three-dimensional embedding.
+In the spirit of this approach the potential $V_{ef\/f}[h]$ has intriguing meaning -- (\ref{eff}) is the equality between ''ef\/fective physics'', which can be constructed by other type considerations, and three basic constituents related to an embedding space -- ''geometric'', ''cosmological'', and ''material''.

+Let us assume that the concrete form of $V_{ef\/f}$ is f\/ixed.
+Then one can express the Ricci scalar of a three-dimensional embedding as follows